marthjod/piradio/README.md

 **piradio** provides convenience wrapper functions for playing and controlling network streams via [VLC media player](http://www.videolan.org/vlc/).
-Ideally, it should become usable with acoustic feedback only and controllable via remote control, a numpad vel sim.
+Ideally, it should become usable with acoustic feedback only and controllable via remote control, a numpad, vel sim.

 Usage
 =====